BrooksRE/Alternative-Language/README.md

 # Alternative-Language-Project

+WARNING: If you are using this on RepLit, which is obviously, so my bad on that, make sure to let the NIX environment run first!

 Which programming language and version did you pick?

 --> I chose Java (specifically Java 8) for this project.
 Java is a widely-used, versatile, and robust programming language known for its portability, strong community support, and extensive ecosystem of libraries and tools.